Cats available for adoption

-SONNY — Sonny is a male kitten, 5 months old.
-Sonny is affectionate and playful.
+GYPSY — Gypsy is a 12 years, 6 month old female cat who is affectionate and wants lots of attention.

-TESLA — Tesla is a male kitten, 6 months old.
-Tesla is adventurous and curious.
+JULIET — Juliet is a 2 years, 11 month old female cat.
+Juliet can be shy but she is very sweet.

-HEZBIDEH — Hezbideh is a female cat, 1 year and 5 months old .
-Hezbideh is gentle and loves to purr.
+WUBSY — Wubsy is a 1 year old male cat and is very playful and likes to talk.

-CHANDLER — Chandler is a male kitten, 16 weeks old.
-Chandler is curious and energetic.
+TAYLOR — Taylor is a 2 years, 1 month old female cat who is laid back and very gentle.

 The Humane Society, 1911 Superior St., Sandusky is open for adoptions from 12:30 p.m. to 4:30 p.m.
 Monday, Tuesday and Friday; 12:30 p.m. to 6 p.m.
 Thursday; and 12:30 p.m. to 4 p.m.
 Saturday.
 The shelter is closed Wednesday and Sunday.
 Normal adoption fees are: Cats/kittens $50-$75; adoption fees for dogs/puppies vary.
 The fees include spaying/neutering and first shots if the kitten is at least 3 months old.
 For information call 419-626-6220.